Fonda, Iowa

 Fonda is a city in Pocahontas County, Iowa, United States.
-The population was 636 at the time of the 2020 census.
+The population is estimated at 636 as of the 2020 census.

 History

 The city of Fonda was originally called Marvin.
-Marvin, however, was deemed too similar to Manson, Iowa and due to mail being mixed up, town officials changed the name to Fonda in 1874.
-The nearest municipality sharing the name, "Fonda", is Fonda, New York.
+The name "Marvin", however, was deemed too similar to Manson, Iowa and due to mail being mixed up, town officials changed the name to Fonda in 1874.
+The name was chosen by messengers A.O.
+Garlock and George Fairburn who decided a name change was warranted; they felt the name "Fonda" was appropriate as per the Post Office Directory, the nearest municipality sharing the name, "Fonda", is Fonda, New York.

 Geography

 Fonda is located at 42°34′58″N 94°50′45″W (42.582819, -94.845810).

 According to the United States Census Bureau, the city has a total area of 1.05 sqmi, all land.

 The town is located at the western edge of the Des Moines Lobe, the most recently glaciated section of Iowa.
 The Des Moines Lobe is part of the prairie pothole region of the Midwest.
 The topography is irregular in its gently rolling terrain.
 Wetlands, glacial erratics, concentric bands of ridges, and large flat areas characterize the land surrounding Fonda.
 In its natural state, the land is poorly drained, although humans have added an extensive network of tiles to move water from the potholes to local tributaries.
 The tiles surrounding Fonda empty into Big Cedar Creek, a tributary of the Raccoon River.
 This waterway, which underwent channelization in the early 1900s, flows past the town on its west end.
 Evidence of its winding original path still exists, particularly in the Fonda Golf Course and in the schoolyard behind Our Lady of Good Counsel Catholic Church.